 Beam Project is a social enterprise set up by Siobhan Pyburn, a survivor of child sexual abuse.
-After publicly sharing her story of intra-familial abuse in the media, Siobhan brought together a team of people to develop training for healthcare, teaching, social work and police professionals, or anyone else who has a safeguarding role.
-Our aim to use our lived experience of abuse to create change in how concerns about abuse are handled at work.
+After publicly sharing her story of intra-familial abuse in the media, Siobhan brought together a team of people to develop impactful training.
+Our workshops are aimed at frontline practitioners in healthcare, teaching, police and social work settings.
+The aim is to use our lived experience to create change in how child safety concerns are handled at work.
 Learn more about Siobhan here.

 Here’s what we can do for your organisation:

 - Provide training on child sexual abuse, including: why children don’t tell us if they’re being sexually abused, how to have the kinds of conversations that can encourage a disclosure, and how to respond effectively.
-Our training is 100% survivor-led, which means that all those who have designed and deliver the workshops have direct experience of abuse themselves.
+Our training is 100% survivor-led, which means that everyone who designs or delivers the workshops have direct experience of abuse themselves.

 - Develop tailored training and resources for your organisation, with a focus on learning from direct experience to help intervene in cases where sexual abuse is occurring.
-We don’t claim to be able to prevent abuse before it happens; but we can tell you what would have helped us to speak out sooner.
+We can tell you what would have helped us to speak out sooner.

 - Speak and/or co-chair at safeguarding events and conferences.

 Here’s what we can do for your young people:

 - We are developing a session on recovering after abuse, which we want to trial to see if it’s helpful to young people who are dealing with adversity and who are in need of motivation and support.
 For more information on this, please contact Siobhan at email@example.com

 ‘When thinking of all the women that have ever made an impact in my life, you are right at the top!
 What a godsend you were at such a trying time.
 Forever grateful.’